 The pdfgetx3 and pdfgetn3 programs operate in a very similar fashion apart from being set to assume X-ray and neutron data respectively.
 The type of the scattering data can be also specified using the --mode option.
 Running pdfgetn3 is nearly identical to executing pdfgetx3 --mode=neutron.
-The only difference between these commands is that pdfgetx3 checks for configuration files pdfgetx3.cfg and .pdfgetx3.cfg, whereas pdfgetn3 looks for pdfgetn3.cfg and .pdfgetn3.cfg and .pdfgetn3.cfg and .pdfgetn3.cfg.
+The only difference between these commands is that pdfgetx3 checks for configuration files pdfgetx3.cfg and .pdfgetx3.cfg, whereas pdfgetn3 looks for pdfgetn3.cfg and .pdfgetn3.cfg.